 The Precipice Trail swiftly climbs up to the summit of Champlain Mountain.
 In less than one mile, you will climb over 1000 feet, making this one of Acadia’s most strenuous short hikes.

-The National Park Service discourages people from hiking down the Precipice Trail for safety reasons.
+Important Note: The National Park Service discourages people from hiking down the Precipice Trail for safety reasons.
 Two-way traffic on the cliffs and iron rungs makes this hike even more dangerous.
 You will hike up the Precipice Trail and then hike back to your car on a different trail.
 This makes the hike longer, but it will also be much safer.

 This trail wastes no time in gaining elevation.
 As soon as your feet hit the trail, you start the climb up to the summit of Champlain Mountain.
 You will hike up a series of staircases made from boulders and rock scramble up and over fields of giant boulders.
 Periodically, there will be iron bars to assist you.